-The Meyerhoff Scholars Program is open to all high-achieving high school seniors who have an interest in pursuing doctoral study in the sciences or engineering, and who are interested in the advancement of minorities in the sciences and related fields.
-Students must be nominated for the program and are most typically nominated by their high school administrators, guidance counselors, and teachers.
-Awards range from $5,000 – $22,000 per year for four years.
+The Meyerhoff Scholars Program is open to all high-achieving high school seniors who have an interest in pursuing doctoral study in the sciences, technology, engineering, or mathematics and who are interested in the advancement of minorities in the sciences and related fields.
+Students can be nominated for the program and are most typically nominated by their high school administrators, guidance counselors, and teachers.

 The Meyerhoff Selection Committee considers students academic performance, standardized test scores, recommendation letters, and commitment to community service.
-Scholars are selected for their interests in the sciences, engineering, mathematics, or computer science, as well as their plans to pursue a Ph.D. or combined M.D./Ph.D. in the sciences or engineering.
+Scholars are selected for their interests in the sciences, engineering, mathematics, or computer science, as well as their plans to pursue a Ph.D. or combined M.D./Ph.D. in the sciences, technology, engineering, or mathematics.
 Reviewing the freshman class profile may provide an idea of the kinds of students who are admitted to UMBC and the Meyerhoff Scholars Program.